LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

   * It clones the vcpkg repo from GitHub.
   * It specifies configuration details such as the "triplet," specifying compiler, 64 vs 32-bits, and any other options specific to Axom.
-  * It builds vcpkg and then invokes vcpkg to build a set of TPLs.
+  * It sets up vcpkg and then invokes vcpkg to build a set of TPLs.
 It also generates a host-config file that includes configuration details and build dependencies.